-Breakfast Bread Pudding Recipe
+Breakfast Bread Pudding Recipe (Plus Dessert Recipe)

-Oh yes - this is a wonderfully put together recipe that you can even assemble the night before and bake in the morning.
-It is much like French toast but then more like - well, bread pudding!
-It makes a great breakfast during the holidays and fresh fruit makes it even healthier!
+Oh yes!
+This is a wonderfully put together recipe that you can even assemble the night before and bake in the morning.
+It is much like French toast but then more like—well, bread pudding!
+It makes a great breakfast during the holidays, and fresh fruit makes it even healthier!

 - 3 tablespoons sugar